 Combating Trafficking In Persons Quizlet

-Sep 23, 2025 · 6 min read
+6 min read

-Combating Trafficking in Persons: A Comprehensive Guide
+Combating Trafficking in Persons: A practical guide

 Understanding Trafficking in Persons: Definitions and Manifestations

 TIP is often misunderstood, frequently conflated with smuggling.
 The key difference lies in the coercion involved.
 Smuggling involves the illegal transportation of a person across borders, often for financial gain, with the person's consent.
 Trafficking, on the other hand, involves the exploitation of a person through force, fraud, or coercion.
-This exploitation can take various forms:

 • Labor Trafficking: This encompasses the exploitation of individuals for forced labor, including agricultural work, domestic servitude, factory work, and other forms of forced employment.
 Victims are often subjected to inhumane working conditions, low or no wages, and physical or psychological abuse.